elixir-cloud-aai/CrateGen/schema.md

   - **WES field**: `task_logs_url` (one - one)
   - **type**: `URL`
   - **description**: A reference to the complete url which may be used to obtain a paginated list of task logs for this workflow.

-one of the input objects of the main entity.
-A data entity representing the WES `task_logs_url`

 ### WES fields that have not been added: